Photographs

 Main

 Andrew Borowiec has photographed America’s changing industrial and post-industrial landscape for over three decades.
-His books include Along the Ohio (2000), Industrial Perspective: Photographs of the Gulf Coast (2005), Cleveland: The Flats, the Mill, and the Hills (2008), Wheeling, West Virginia (2018), and The New Heartland: Looking for the American Dream (2021).
+His books include Along the Ohio (2000), Industrial Perspective: Photographs of the Gulf Coast (2005), Cleveland: The Flats, the Mill, and the Hills (2008), Wheeling, West Virginia (2018), The New Heartland: Looking for the American Dream (2021), and Middle-American Landscapes (2024).

-He has received fellowships from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Arts, the Ohio Arts Council, and in 2006 was awarded the Cleveland Arts Prize.
+He has received fellowships from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Arts, the Ohio Arts Council, and the Peter S. Reed Foundations.
+In 2006 he was awarded the Cleveland Arts Prize.

 Borowiec was born in 1956 in New York City but moved to Paris with his parents when he was nine months old.
 He spent his childhood in France, Algeria, Tunisia, and Switzerland, where he graduated from the International School of Geneva.
 He received a B.A. in Russian from Haverford College in 1979 and an M.F.A. in Photography from Yale University in 1982.